 THE EMERGENCE OF CHANGE — Women of influence, women of action, radical women, caring women.
 The start of the new decade has already seen several debates, and political life has been no exception.
 However, the ascension of figures in search of a better world, who want to raise awareness of injustices, has not gone unnoticed.
 The political landscape is gradually becoming more inclusive.
 Structures are being reshaped and change is emerging.
-What are the faces that marked the start of the year?
+What are the faces that marked the year 2020?
 Let’s shine a spotlight on the place of women of power on the global political scene.

 NATASHA KANAPÉ FONTAINE

 Considered the unofficial spokeswoman of her community, Natasha Kanapé Fontaine is part of the Innu community of Pessamit.
 An Indigenous rights activist, she represents the Idle No More movement to share a message of openness and humanity across the country through conferences.
 Her mission is to open a dialogue allowing us to better understand and honour each other’s differences in order to cultivate respect.
 Seeking to unite those from different peoples, she is the symbol of an activist message of peace.
 With the help of poetry, conferences, and public appearances, she offers her voice to the voiceless.

 “I am a wounded America that has forgotten its birth name: everywhere the lie of conquest, everywhere arrogance, everywhere the obsession with being the winner.”

 — Natasha Kanapé Fontaine, the poem “Cry” from her collection, Do Not Enter My Soul in Your Shoes, 2012